Preskoči na glavni sadržaj

 • Shared apartments or rooms: 2–4 workers per unit

-• Cost is either covered by the employer or deducted from salary (200–400 EUR/month)
+• Cost is either covered by the employer or deducted from salary (roughly 200–400 EUR/month)

-Always clarify the accommodation arrangement in writing before signing the contract.
-Ask: Who pays for it?
+Always clarify the arrangement in writing before signing: Who pays for it?
 What are the house rules?
-What happens to my accommodation if I leave the job?
+What happens to your accommodation if you leave the job?

-You do not need to speak Croatian to work on a construction site, but basic English is helpful for communication with supervisors.
-Many Croatian construction sites use hand signals and visual instruction for site work.
+You do not need Croatian to work on a construction site, but basic English helps for communication with supervisors.
+Many sites use hand signals and visual instruction.
+For daily life — shopping, transport, banking — a translation app is enough for the first months.

-Unfortunately, the construction sector attracts some illegitimate recruiters.
-Watch out for:
+The construction sector unfortunately attracts some illegitimate recruiters.
+Watch for:

-• Requests for large upfront payments — legitimate employers and agencies do not ask workers to pay thousands of euros before arrival
+• Large upfront payments — legitimate employers and agencies never ask workers to pay thousands of euros before arrival

-• No written contract — if there is no contract, there are no legal protections
+• No written contract — no contract means no legal protection

-• Vague job descriptions — "general work" with no details on location, duration, or wages
+• Vague job descriptions — "general work" with no location, duration, or wage details

-• Unofficial communication only — legitimate offers come through official channels, not only WhatsApp or Facebook
+• Unofficial communication only — real offers come through official channels, not only WhatsApp or Facebook

-If you are interested in construction work in Croatia through a verified employer, you can reach Foreign Workforce through our contact page.
-We work with legitimate Croatian employers and handle the full permit process on their behalf — so you arrive prepared, legally, and with a real job waiting.
+Foreign Workforce works with verified Croatian employers and handles the full permit process on their behalf — so you arrive prepared, legally, and with a real job waiting.
+Reach us through our contact page or see how we work on our services page.